michaelpittino/Oasis/README.md

 Oasis is a (small) set of tools to analyze network traffic from the game `Black Desert Online`.
 It currently consists of the `Oasis` proxy project and the `Launcher` project.

+This is a *work in progress* project.
+Many features are not finished/implemented!

 ## Oasis proxy
 The `Oasis` proxy is a program that intercepts the traffic between the game client and the game server.
 Modifying the network traffic is currently not possible.
 Therefore `Oasis` does *currently* only log auth server traffic.
+For each session the proxy creates a directory in the `session` folder in which it stores packet logs.

 ## Launcher
 The `Launcher` is a small little tool to automate the boot up process of the game.
 It grabs an auth- and play token from the